 What is an offshore bank account?

-Switzerland became a popular tax haven for wealthy citizens from countries like Germany, Russia, and South American countries such as Brazil and Argentina who wanted to escape oppressive regimes.
+Switzerland became a popular tax haven for wealthy individuals from countries like Germany, Russia, Brazil, and Argentina seeking to protect their assets.

 An offshore bank account is a bank account located in a country other than the account holder’s tax jurisdiction.
 Offshore banking can be used for various purposes, including diversifying one’s assets, privacy, tax optimization, and overseas investments.